Ajai Alai

 A cal le da – Agaah Ataah Unfathomable, Incorruptible

-Ananta romomata - Anaathae Pramaathae Without A Master, Destroyer of All
+Ananta romomada - Anaathae Pramaathae Without A Master, Destroyer of All

-A join ee moon nee – Ajonee Amonee Beyond Birth and Death, Beyond silence
+A join ee amoon nee – Ajonee Amonee Beyond Birth and Death, Beyond silence

-Naw ruang kay – Na Raagay Beyond Love Itself
+Naw raw kay – Na Raagay Beyond Love Itself

 Naw ring kay - Na Rangay Beyond All Colors